2human/music-inventory-web-legacy/README.md

 Built using Spring Boot, vanilla JavaScript, MySQL, and SASS.
 The front end code can be found in the [src/main/resources/static](https://github.com/2human/music-inventory-web-legacy/tree/master/src/main/resources/static) folder.

 This is a legacy version of the project.
-The front end has been fully re-constructed as a React application, [found here](https://github.com/2human/music-inventory-web-react), and is now the live version of the application.
+The front end has been fully re-constructed as a [React application](https://github.com/2human/music-inventory-web-react), which is now the live version of the application.

 ## Background